 depoliticizing, obscuring women’s relationships to power and the state.

-A must-read article on how the idea of ’empowering’ women from the Global South has become precisely not about that … Read the article here
+A must-read article on how the idea of ’empowering’ women from the Global South has become precisely not about that … Read the article here – No longer available online!

 By Moin Qazi, Daily O (See original article)